 The lido here has a bit of a hidden spot, but it is very close to Berlin.
 It is a place where you can spend your day out while lazing yourself: pack a picnic and soak in the serenity of the lakeside area.

 If you love to do something lively, you can also hire rowing boats, and there is no lack of options for swimming and diving boards.
 You can quickly set up your camp in various areas.
 So, if you want something more for a getaway, you can head along the lake for more calmness and peace.

-Hamburg has a lively environment to soak on when you wander around the boats tied in the harbor or witness the famous fish market.
-It is the second-largest city in Germany in 2015 which is well deserved to earn the status of UNESCO World Heritage.
-To enjoy something more exciting, you can explore the Heide Park to feel the thrill of steel and wooden rollercoaster ride.
+Hamburg has a lively environment to soak in when you wander around the boats tied in the harbor or witness the famous fish market.
+It is the second-largest city in Germany in 2015, which is well deserved to earn the status of UNESCO World Heritage.
+To enjoy something more exciting, you can explore the Heide Park to feel the thrill of steel and a wooden rollercoaster ride.

 Marvel at the stilt developments on the riverfront, hop around the old market square and visit Belmondo, the local wine shop if you want something crazier to do.
 Capture the breathtaking view of the lush greens along the red roofs at the highest point of the city.

 There is a no better option to skip the hustles and bustles of Berlin, especially when you start a road trip during summer and slip away on a journey to Spreewald or Spree Forest.
 It is a natural reserve protected by UNESCO through which Spree River passes.
 Brushed with rustic farmhouses and lush greens, the tranquil waterways here will lead you to the natural attractions which win over everyone who visits Spreewald.